The importance of secular optics during ‘Operation Sindoor’

 An exception

 Even as the Modi government’s messaging post-Sindoor has been secular and attempted to counter the obvious aims of the Pahalgam terrorists, this level-headedness has been rare.
-Over the past decade, the Modi government has often stoked communal strife given its adherence to Hindutva as well as the electoral dividends that sectarian politics has paid for the BJP since the 1990s.
+Over the past decade, the Modi government has often stoked communal given its adherence to Hindutva as well as the electoral dividends that sectarian politics has paid for the BJP since the 1990s.

 However, as Pahalgam and its aftermath shows, communal strife is not just a moral wrong – for India it is a major security faultline that its adversaries are more than happy to try to widen.
 India is a continent-sized country with most of its people desperately poor.
 To add constant communal strife to this mix is a surefire recipe for disaster.

 The phrase “anti-national” is often thrown about loosely nowadays and I am always wary of using so blunt a phrase.
-Baut if there is one place it can be used, perhaps it applies to those who tried to exploit the Pahalgam terror attack to spread communal strife within Indian society.
+But if there is one place it can be used, perhaps it applies to those who tried to exploit the Pahalgam terror attack to spread communal strife within Indian society.